HandyKurniawan/na_polar_codes_framework/README.md

 #### Calibration Data

-We need to update Triq's config based on the latest calibration data to properly run it.
+We need to update TriQ's config based on the latest calibration data to properly run it.
 The script to retrieve calibration data from IBM can be seen [here](https://github.com/HandyKurniawan/na_polar_codes_framework/tree/main/wrappers/triq_wrapper) with file name `retrieve_calibration_data.py`.
 The calibration data will be saved in the database.

+The process to update the TriQ's config with the latest calibration data has been integrated into the framework.
+However, to update it independently, you can run this [script](https://github.com/HandyKurniawan/na_polar_codes_framework/blob/main/update_configs.py)

 Now, you are good to go 🚀